WCSCourses/Helminth_Bioinformatics_2025/course_modules_2025/module_transcriptomics/bulk_rnaseq.md

-the same library on multiple lanes, same sample is sequenced multiple times \* do not account for the variability that really exists in biological systems or the experimental error between batches of parasites \* The noise from technical variation is often quite low
+the same library on multiple lanes, same sample is sequenced multiple times \* do not account for the variability that really exists in biological systems or the experimental error between batches of parasites \* The noise from technical variation is often quite low.

-*Biological replicates: “true” biological variation* \* From independent and distinct individual/cells/experiments e.g. growing up three batches of parasites, treating them all identically, extracting RNA from each and sequencing the three samples separately, cells that are grown separately (although, this is arguable for cell lines), individual plant
+*Biological replicates: “true” biological variation* \* From independent and distinct individual/cells/experiments e.g. growing up three batches of parasites, treating them all identically, extracting RNA from each and sequencing the three samples separately, cells that are grown separately (although, this is arguable for cell lines), individual plants, etc.

-*How many replicates to do?* \* The number of replicate affect statistical power in identifying DE genes \* More replicates will help improve power for genes that are already detected at high levels, while deeper sequencing will improve power to detect differential expression for genes which are expressed at low levels. \* For differential expression analysis, most published RNA-seq papers use 3 replicates \* However, some studies suggest at least 6 replicates, and that 12 replicates would allow reliable detection of lowly expressed genes or genes with small changes between conditions \* If your are able to choose, go for more replicates rather than high number of reads
+*How many replicates to do?* \* The number of replicate affect statistical power in identifying differentially expressed genes \* More replicates will help improve power for genes that are already detected at high levels, while deeper sequencing will improve power to detect differential expression for genes which are expressed at low levels. \* For differential expression analysis, most published RNA-seq papers use 3 replicates \* However, some studies suggest at least 6 replicates, and that 12 replicates would allow reliable detection of lowly expressed genes or genes with small changes between conditions \* If your are able to choose, go for more replicates rather than high number of reads.

 #### Numbers of reads